-In brief, then, the purposes of the School of Journalism and Broadcasting are:
+The purposes of the School of Journalism and Broadcasting are:

 - 1. To provide thorough, broadly-based professional education for the massmedia professions. - 2.
 To encourage liberal and cultural background in the arts, literature, languages, and social, biological and physical sciences. - 3.
-To promote scholarly research and professional performance.

-- 4. To provide media leadership and assistance in extension and public service through high school and college educators and professional communication associations. - 5.
+To promote scholarly research and professional performance. - To provide media leadership and assistance in extension and public service through high school and college educators and professional communication associations. - 5.
 To emphasize high standards of ethics and responsibility in mass communication.